-INTRODUCTORY CREATIVE WRITING: FICTION.
-A workshop in the discipline of writing fiction.
+A workshop and seminar in the discipline of writing fiction.
 Students study the techniques of short-story writers, such as Anton Chekhov and Eudora Welty, to use as models in the writing of their own stories.
+Students are expected to produce analytical responses to the reading, study craft and technique, and produce substantial original work.
 Prerequisite: none.
 Offered: fall semester.